wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.2.4 =
+* Bug fix: removed a non-working option (prediction type) from the plugin option screen (thanks Matías for sending the screenshot).
+The prediction type will probably be in version 2.3.0.

 = 2.2.3 =
 * Bug fix: on pools with no bonus questions the User defined ranking admin gave an error (thanks Guzz Windsor for reporting this).